 Ever wanted to turn your love of weed into a full-time job?
 While your parents might laugh at you, it’s actually a real thing!
-The growing marijuana industry all over the world gives weed lovers a chance to make their love of the herb profitable.
-If you want to learn about the different ways you can make money in the marijuana industry, keep reading this article!
+The growing cannabis industry all over the world gives weed lovers a chance to make their love of the herb profitable.
+If you want to learn about the different ways you can make money in the cannabis industry, keep reading this article!

-The good news is that the more the industry grows, the more types of jobs there are in the marijuana world.
+The good news is that the more the industry grows, the more types of jobs there are in the cannabis world.
 In the past, if you couldn’t be a budtender or a trimmer, you were basically lost for weed jobs.
-But in the modern world, there’s space for all kinds of creative work with marijuana.
-So now we have a whole handful of jobs that a marijuana enthusiast could jump into to experience weed in a whole new way.
+But in the modern world, there’s space for all kinds of creative work with weed.
+So now we have a whole handful of jobs that a cannabis enthusiast could jump into to experience weed in a whole new way.

 If you live in the USA, you’re in a place that is swarming with dispensaries.
 And dispensaries always need budtenders.
 A budtender is the person who stands at the counter, knows all about the different strains of weed available and sells them to customers.
 It can be a stressful job, because budtenders must stay up to date with all the different varieties of weed and their qualities.

 It’s common for consumers to go into a dispensary wanting a strain that’s good for headaches, or for period pain or to sleep well.
 And it’s the job of the budtender to know what those strains are.
 This job also requires a great deal of people handling, so to be a budtender you should enjoy working with people.
 But beware – this job can also mean you spend your entire income on herb!

 2. Be a medical cannabis grower

 If you have a green thumb and love to smoke the herb, why not consider becoming a cannabis grower?
 There are many places in the world where cannabis has become legal for medical sale, which means that they need growers.
 In most cases this requires having a license to grow, which can be the hurdle in getting this job.